chris-wood/draft-group-privacypass-k-check/draft-group-privacypass-k-check.md

 As discussed in {{introduction}}, K-Check's design is motivated by a requirement in various systems to protect the user's privacy by ensuring that they remain in a sufficiently large anonymity set.
-K-Check's availability is also important, so that users do not lose access to the system.
+Mirror availability is also important, so that users do not lose access to the system.

 In many of these systems, including common configurations for Oblivious HTTP and